Patcher-level Formatting with the Format Palette

-In addition to working with individual Max objects, the format palette lets you apply changes to attributes at the patcher level The use of style colors as a part of Max's design lets you apply consistent user interface object coloring over a wide variety of different Max objects from a single source.
+In addition to working with individual Max objects, the format palette lets you apply changes to attributes at the patcher level.
+The use of style colors as a part of Max's design lets you apply consistent user interface object coloring over a wide variety of different Max objects from a single source.
 Applying changes to attribues of Max objects at the patcher level can be very useful when creating Max patcher templates.

 Displaying/Hiding patcher-level attributes

 - Click in any blank space in an unlocked patcher window and click on the Format button in the top patcher window toolbar to display the Format palette.
-Since no Max object has been selected, the format palette toolbar is nearly empty.

 Like the Format palette toolbar for Max objects, the patcher-level toolbar contains a drop-down menu for styles (on the left) and the same set of tools for font selection and formatting.